• Skip to main content

 • Semi Sweet Chocolate Chips - In reality, you can use milk chocolate chips or whatever chocolate is your favorite flavor.

 • Dark or White Chocolate (optional) - I like to use dark or white chocolate bar to melt then drizzle over the top of the cookie bites for decoration.
+If you have leftover dark chocolate, try baking Bakery Style Chocolate Chip Cookies!

 How To Make Cookie Dough Bites